Bahrain flag Bahrain Beach Holidays

 Bahrain is tourist-friendly but has some key cultural and legal rules:

-You must carry photo ID, such as your passport, at all times or you could face a large fine.
+You must carry photo ID like a passport at all times or you could face a large fine.

-Drunken public behaviour is illegal and can result in a fine, imprisonment, or deportation.
+Public drunkenness is illegal and can lead to a fine, imprisonment, or deportation.

 Bonus tips: